TristanNguyen2311/Manufacturing-Sale-Performance-Analysis-SQL-in-BigQuery/README.md

 ### Objective:
 ### 📖 What is this project about?
 What Business Question will it solve?
-This project queries and analyzes :
+This project queries and analyzes order quantity, stock quantity, and sale value to:
-✔️
-✔️
+✔️ Identify customer behavior
-✔️
+✔️ Enhance product performance
-✔️
+✔️ Improve stock rates

 ### 👤 Who is this project for?
 ✔️ Data Analysts & Business Analysts
 ✔️ Decision Makers & Stakeholders